Lypsilonx/Mundane/Mundane.md

 <!-- omit in toc -->
 #### Support Role
 Dies the death of a hero and inspires other characters, giving everyone surrounding them **+1 on their first check in your spirit**.
 You can create a new character or take over an NPC the GM doesn’t particularly care about.
+The GM can also decide to resurrect you if they feel like it.
+Support roles [SP](#specializations) can add up to 2 (or lower).

 <!-- omit in toc -->
 #### Main character